Welcome to the home page for the Teaneck Environmental Commission. We welcome your questions, comments, inquiries and suggestions.

 - Recycling.
 How to help educate the community, including schools.
 Organize styrofoam collection bin at Recycling Center.

 - Reduce the use of Plastic Bags.
-This Girl Scout initiative lead to the new plastic bag fee ordinance, which will take effect in June.
+This Girl Scout initiative lead to the new plastic bag fee ordinance, which will take effect in June, IF New Jersey passes a law by then.

 - Trash Collection Proposal (introduce public waste collection, minimizing the waste and traffic of multiple carriers serving the same streets, by presenting a bidding process for each of Teaneck's eight collection zones), as well as submitting PAYT proposal to the Council (see this EPA implementation guide )